jonjamz/blaze-forms/README.md

 Build production-ready, reactive forms in minutes.
 Convert simple templates into robust forms components using the provided API.

+#### Facts

+* Low-complexity, flexible, and reliable.
+* Built with Meteor's basic Template API, no surprises.
+* Workflow reduced to a small set of template helpers.
+* Forms built using inherently custom, instance-scoped, reusable components.
-Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.
+* Validation handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 #### Overview